cryptosimb19/PodFlex/replit.md

 - **Scalable Database**: PostgreSQL with Drizzle ORM for robust data management.
 - **Real-time Data**: TanStack Query for efficient server state management.
 - **Modular Project Structure**: Separated client, server, shared, and migrations folders.
 - **Onboarding Flow**: Streamlined user onboarding with conditional redirects based on completion status and user type, protecting dashboard routes.
+Session persistence delay of 1500ms ensures PostgreSQL session data is fully persisted before page reload.
 - **Email Handling**: Robust email notification system with status tracking and resend capabilities for join requests, password reset emails with secure token-based authentication.
 - **Route Protection**: Comprehensive authentication guards using ProtectedRoute component that redirects unauthenticated users to login page, with dual-layer protection for dashboards (authentication check + user type validation) and onboarding requirement checks for sensitive routes.
+- **Business Rules Enforcement**:
+  - **One Pod Per Leader**: Pod leaders can only create one active pod.
+Backend validates via `getPodsByLeaderId()` which filters out deleted pods (`deletedAt IS NULL`).
+If a leader already has a pod, creation returns 400 with descriptive error message.
+  - **Maximum 8 Members Per Pod**: Enforced on both pod creation (POST /api/pods) and editing (PATCH /api/pods/:id).
+Backend validates `totalSpots <= 8` and returns 400 if exceeded.
+Frontend forms include `max="8"` attribute for immediate user feedback.
+  - **Pod Leader Assignment**: When creating a pod, `leadId` is automatically set from the authenticated user's ID (`req.user.id`), ensuring pods are correctly associated with their leaders and appear on the leader dashboard.

 ## External Dependencies